 Mindful practice – whether you are mindful through meditation, yoga or prayer, studies have shown great benefits on the immune system and lowering blood pressure.
 Try to adopt a practice on a daily basis for best results.

 Take a good probiotic – studies show that there are two strains in particular that we need to support our gut health for immunity.
 Both Lactobacillus acidophilus and Lactobacillus Rhamous have shown to support our immune system through our gut microbiota.
 With around 60-80% of our immune system located in our gut, this will definitely support how we feel both physically and mentally.
-We love this probiotic blend from PRL that contains Lactobacillus Rhamous.
+We love Microbiome 18 probiotic blend from PRL that contains Lactobacillus Rhamnosus.

 Take up the daily practice of tongue scraping and oil pulling.
 It may sound a little odd but tongue scraping can prevent toxins from being reabsorbed into your body and help support your immune system.
 After tongue scraping, swish two tablespoons of coconut oil around your mouth for around 10-20 minutes (maybe whilst in the shower).
 Not only will your breath and teeth (said to whiten them) love you for it, you will be removing all sorts of harmful bacteria from your mouth.

 Movement – deep breathing, exercise and massage are all great ways to encourage lymphatic flow, making our immune systems more resistant and healthy.

 Emotional health – your emotional health and wellbeing is such an important part of your health.
 Poor emotional health can weaken your immune system making you more likely to pick up colds and flus.
 Also greater support is needed if you are stressed, anxious or upset.

 Whilst we focus on gaining nutrients through our food, we may often need to supplement to really support our immune system.
 Key nutrients associated with immune health are: